Cornell Singers Gain Community, Cultural Connection, Artistic Outlet Through A Cappella Groups

 “I think that many people don’t realize how much time being a president of an a cappella group takes,” Arulpragasm said.
 “People might think, oh, a cappella is just kind of like silly singing, and yeah, it is to some extent — but it is still a lot of time,” Arulpragasm said.

-Fellow Last Call member Adi Arora ’26 also noted how their membership in a cappella groups have served as an enjoyable musical education experience.
+Fellow Last Call member Adi Arora ’26 also noted how his membership in an a cappella group has served as an enjoyable musical education experience.

 “My expectations have definitely increased for sound quality and focus,” Arora said.
 “It has just been a really fun environment.”